NayanEupho/Agentic-Docker/ARCHITECTURE_AND_GUIDE.md

 # Architecture and Developer Guide

-This document provides a comprehensive overview of the DevOps Agent architecture, explaining how the components interact, the lifecycle of a command, and the technical decisions behind the system.
+This document provides a comprehensive, deep-dive overview of the DevOps Agent architecture.
+It goes beyond the high-level summary to explain the internal mechanisms of the AI orchestration, the Model Context Protocol (MCP) implementation, and the split-brain reasoning engine.

 ## 1. Introduction

-DevOps Agent is an AI-powered CLI tool that allows users to manage Docker and Kubernetes resources using natural language.
-Unlike simple "text-to-command" wrappers, it uses an agentic architecture (planning, reasoning, verification) to ensure safety and reliability.
+DevOps Agent is an AI-powered CLI tool designed to be the "Copilot for DevOps".
+Unlike simple wrappers that map text to commands, it uses an agentic architecture with planning, reasoning, and verification layers to ensure safety and reliability when managing Docker and Kubernetes.

-The system is designed to be:
-- **Private:** Uses local LLMs (Ollama) by default.
-- **Safe:** Implements a safety layer with user confirmation for destructive actions.
-- **Extensible:** Built on the Model Context Protocol (MCP) to easily add new capabilities.

 ## 2. System Overview

-The system consists of three main layers:
+The system follows a **Hub-and-Spoke** architecture where a central orchestrator (the Agent) communicates with specialized Spoke servers (MCP Servers) that handle actual infrastructure interaction.

+### High-Level Layers

-1.  **User Interface (CLI):** A Typer-based CLI that handles input, rendering, and session management.
+1.  **Presentation Layer (CLI):** Typer-based CLI for handling user input, rendering rich UI (spinners, tables), and managing session state.
-2.  **Orchestration Layer (Agent):** A Python-based agent (using DSPy) that reasons about user intent, selects tools, and validates actions.
+2.  **Cognitive Layer (DSPy Agent):** A Python-based AI agent that uses "Split-Brain" architecture to balance speed (Zero-Shot) and intelligence (Chain-of-Thought).
+3.  **Communication Layer (MCP Client):** A robust JSON-RPC 2.0 client handling synchronous and asynchronous communication.
-3.  **Execution Layer (MCP Servers):** Three independent servers (Docker, Local K8s, Remote K8s) that expose functionality via JSON-RPC.
+4.  **Execution Layer (MCP Servers):** Three independent HTTP/JSON-RPC servers running in separate processes for isolation.

-## 3. Core Technologies

-- **Python 3.9+:** The core language.
-- **Typer:** For building the CLI.
-- **DSPy:** For declarative and robust LLM orchestration (replacing brittle prompt engineering).
-- **Ollama:** For running local or remote LLMs (e.g., Llama 3.2, Qwen 2.5).
-- **Model Context Protocol (MCP):** A standard protocol for connecting AI agents to external systems.
-- **Pydantic:** For data validation and schema generation.
+5.  **Persistence Layer (SQLite):** A structured relational database for storing conversation history and context.

 ---

-## 4. Architecture Diagram
+## 3. Architecture Diagram

 ```mermaid
 graph TD